IDG Connect conducts a survey of local business & IT professionals, asking if they felt the Digital Divide across Latin America was improving.

 More than a requirement, connectivity in the present day & age has become a necessity.
 Connectivity today ensures access to massive amounts of information and acts as a vehicle for instant communication.
 It not only fosters social equality but provides a passage for better trade, healthcare and educational facilities.

 But these pervasive benefits of connectivity that we enjoy on a day-to-day basis are not a reality for everyone.
 According to United Nations Broadband Commission* around 57% of the world is offline even today.
 This represents over 4 billion people who could communicate and potentially pursue their local and global passions.
 These stats tend to be more prevalent in developing countries.
 Take the case of Latin America, which is very diverse in terms of social and economic development and more so in terms of cellular penetration.
-Of all the numbers that demonstrate LATAM’s persistent inequality, digital divide is the most surprising one.
+Of all the numbers that demonstrate LATAM’s persistent inequality, the digital divide is the most surprising one.
 In Mexico alone, barely 20% of the population has internet access at home. *

 The ground reality is that even today, for many people, cellular connectivity is a distant dream.
 There are remote areas in Peru where people still travel miles to get decent connectivity.
 The problem lies in the administration of infrastructure.
 Inconsistent and contradictory legislation contributes to restrictions and difficulties in deployment.
 This coupled with the immense dispersion in population only amplifies the situation.